aplosaletheia/SequenceSync/README.md

 requirements -
 1. wav file in folder.
+2. and to get recommendation you will need a database named audio.txt in the folder

 Honest Limits
 WAV Parsing: The parser strictly expects 16-bit uncompressed PCM WAV files.
 It will fail gracefully on other formats but cannot decode them.